transilvlad/mta-sts/readme.md

 The following validations are off by default:
 - `Require HTTPS response Content-Type as text/plain.`

-In practice we see policis that will not have it or have a different value.
+In practice, we see policies that will not have it or have a different value.

 - `Require policy line endings as CRLF.`